johan-astrom/Labb2JohanAstrom/README.md

-# console-app-music-collection
+# Music Collection

-A simple program where the user can create music collections and add data for different albums in each collection.
+A console application where the user can create music collections and add data for different albums in each collection.

+*This was my second assignment project as a student at IT-högskolan in Stockholm.*